 Below a typical frequency response of a Megaclite earpiece is shown.
 The origins of the various peaks are explained:

 The THD peak at ~10 kHz stems mainly from a mode of the MEMS at 21 kHz.
 When the MEMS is excited with 21kHz it resonates strongly and produces movement and subsequently a higher SPL.
 Due to small inherent non-linearities in the movement of the MEMS, 10.5 kHz will produce a small frequency component at 21 kHz which resonates and

-How USound measures Ganymede speakers USound specifies and measures Ganymede – Achelous and Adap – in both acoustic domains: in the Baffle and in Coupler (artificial ear).
-For both setups, proprietary measurement adapters are used to fit to the standardised setup.
-In case of the baffle, the measurement adapter places Ganymede with appropriate sealing inside the IEC baffle.
-The connection
+How USound measures Ganymede MEMS speakers USound specifies and measures Ganymede MEMS speakers, Achelous and Adap, in both acoustic domains: in the Baffle and in the Coupler (artificial ear).
+For both setups, proprietary measurement adapters are used to fit the standardised setup.
+In the case of the baffle, the measurement adapter places the MEMS speaker with appropriate sealing inside the